 The overall landscape is dotted with lines of palm trees and countless sophisticated temples in the background of emerald lakes and forests.

-An Giang or particularly Ba Chuc was the scene of what is known as Ba Chuc Massacre, where more than 3.000 thousand civilians were killed by the Khmer Rouge forces.
+An Giang or particularly Ba Chuc was the scene of what is known as Ba Chuc Massacre, where more than 3.000 civilians were killed by the Khmer Rouge forces.

 Visiting An Giang will not only give you an unforgettable experience with natural beauty but also contributes to waking up a girl who refuses to wake up!